-Behind GoVivace Inc. are people who eat, breathe, and sleep human language technologies.
+Behind GoVivace Inc. are the people who eat, breathe, and sleep speech technologies.

 Read on to know us better.